sourcecred/docs/community/CODE_OF_CONDUCT.md

 ## Introduction & Scope

 This code of conduct should be honored by everyone who participates in the SourceCred community.
-It should be honored in any SourceCred activities including by not limited to online interactions (e.g. public and private mailing lists, issue trackers, discussion forums, wikis, and code repositories), meetups or conferences, and adhered to by anyone claiming affiliation with the SourceCred community.
-This code of conduct is especially relevant for any group or individual that is representing the SourceCred community in an event (i.e., as speaker, volunteer, or other staff), and should govern governs standards of behaviors for the individual's participation in said event.
+It should be honored in any SourceCred activities including but not limited to online interactions (e.g. public and private mailing lists, issue trackers, discussion forums, wikis, and code repositories), meetups or conferences, and adhered to by anyone claiming affiliation with the SourceCred community.
+This code of conduct is especially relevant for any group or individual that is representing the SourceCred community in an event (i.e., as speaker, volunteer, or other staff), and should govern standards of behaviors for the individual's participation in said event.

 This code of conduct is not exhaustive or complete, but rather serves to distill our understanding of a collaborative, inclusive community, and to provide avenues for seeking support if this